 Maybe you’re striving to be the best ‘you’?
 You might have something you need to share with the world, because you are trying to look at things differently.
-Do you have a burning desire to show something only you can see and hear?
+Do you have a burning desire to show something only you can see and hear happening around you?
 Do you aspire to make a difference?
-Are you trying to enrich culture?
+Are you trying to enrich music culture or just be the same as the everyman?
 If you think you have a vision, is it clear?
 Maybe you are none of these and that’s fine.
 You have to ask yourself regularly:

 “Is my current intention aligned towards my one true desire?”

 This certainly isn’t something to answer overnight, and that’s not the point.
-It’s the question that serves to keep us on the right track.
-Most fall into the trap of following somebody else path, because it is easier to follow than to lead with your own decision to do things differently.
+It’s the questioning that serves to keep us on the right path.
+Most fall into the trap of following somebody else path, because it is easier to follow the path of least resistance than to lead with your own decision to do things differently and own the consequences.

 “Nothing pleases me more than to go into a room and come out with a piece of music.” – Paul McCartney

 The sad thing is that so many people convince themselves they know their own aspiration.
-But more often than not it’s a direction from someone else and is a natural consequence of their own jealousy or fear of other opinions.
-Fundamentally you’re in the modern Wild West, and if your intention is wrong then you are likely heading towards chaos and not the good creative sort…
+But more often than not it’s a direction from someone else and is a natural consequence of their own jealousy or fear of other opinions, or even worse of failure.
+Fundamentally we’re in the Wild West, and if your intention is wrong then you are likely heading towards chaos and not the good creative sort…

 During Haydn’s later fame, he encountered a brilliant young composer named Beethoven who quickly became his student.
-Haydn now took it as a duty to mentor and develop the new era of musician.
-There had been countless figures in young Beethoven life before Haydn but none with the confidence needed to help him rise to his legendary fame.
+Haydn now took it as a duty to mentor and develop this newfound era of musician.
+There had been countless figures in young Beethoven’s life before Haydn but none with the confidence needed to help him rise to his legendary fame.

 “I would rather write 10,000 notes than a single letter of the alphabet.” ― Ludwig van Beethoven

 Coaching goes way beyond the surface level.
 It helps you to be aware of your inner self!
-Understanding your passion is key to your success.
+Understanding your passion and individuality is key to any success in the Music Industry.
 Once you have the right drive you can work out any plan to achieve it.
 Don’t sweat it, plans change, but you’ve got to work through it yourself via trial and error to then get to success.